google-site-verification=Mz5Oc_O4UIkOGXFMZlIK_jGUkMJvkyuM_CF3ldVqKOo

 TIP: Contact a VSO for assistance; only one federal benefit may be used at a time

-TIP: Chapter 33 is different than Chapter 35 benefits--many people are eligible for both, but Chapter 35 benefits seem UNDER-promoted (a stipend every month for dependents of veterans rated 100%), and can be used with the listed states' benefits for a dramatic cost reduction.
+TIP: Chapter 33 is different than Chapter 35 benefits--many people are eligible for both, but Chapter 35 is a monthly stipend for dependents of veterans rated 100%, and can be used with the listed states' benefits for a dramatic cost reduction.

 TIP: The Veteran's Disability Compensation may decrease when a dependent uses certain federal benefits (specifically Chapter 35 benefits).